box-archived/vlive-py/README.md

 # vlive-py
-This is reverse-engineered Python-based API of VLIVE(vlive.tv)
+vlivepy is reverse-engineered Python-based API of VLIVE(vlive.tv)